Skip to main content

 Basic head tracking using the session map

-The MagicLeap 2 device and platform were exclusively designed to enable 6-dof experiences where virtual content appears to ‘stick’ and behave as though it were part of the user’s world.
+The MagicLeap 2 device and platform were exclusively designed to enable 6-DoF experiences where virtual content appears to ‘stick’ and behave as though it were part of the user’s world.
 Even if an application does not require its content to directly interact with surfaces in the user’s physical space, it is still expected to render content relative to the user’s physical world.
 To enable this, the MagicLeap head tracker runs continuously, even if the device is not localized into an existing spatial map, called a Space.

-Each time the ML2 is powered on, a temporary spatial map is automatically created so the ML2 can recognize its 6 DoF position within the area.
+Each time the ML2 is powered on, a temporary spatial map is automatically created so the ML2 can recognize its 6-DoF position within the area.
 This temporary spatial map, called a session map, exists until the device is powered down.
 The session map, itself, is not directly exposed to developers by platform apis.
 Rather, it exists only to enable applications to reason about the location of the MagicLeap device relative to a frame of reference that appears to be visually stable relative to their physical environment.

 Note that the origin of the session map will be determined by the physical location of the ML2 when it was powered on.
-However, applications that do not make use of Spaces should treat the origin as a stable, but arbitrary, location in their environment.
+However, applications that do not make use of Spaces should still treat the origin as a stable, but arbitrary, location in their environment.
 Even if the origin was, at some point in time, in a location that was visible to the user, the user may move or turn away from it prior to launching an application.
-Additionally, in cases where head tracking is lost (eg- if the user enters a dark room) and is not able to recover, a new session map will be created and the origin will change to a new location.
-Rather, such applications should place content relative either to the current location of the MagicLeap device or to tracked spatial input sources like the ML2 controller or the user’s hands.
+Additionally, in cases where head tracking is lost (eg- if the user enters a dark room) and is not able to recover, a new session map will eventually be created and the origin will change to a new location.
+Rather, such applications should render content relative either to the current location of the MagicLeap device or to tracked spatial input sources like the ML2 controller or the user’s hands.

 Spaces